daehee-dev/menuSelector/README.md

-# menuSelector #Program helps clients to choose what to eat
+This is the program helps clients to choose what to eat